-• Building capacity of teachers, educators and other practitioners at all levels of education, including youth workers and people working in the further education and training / adult and community education sectors.

-- Supporting whole provider/ whole school/whole of institution approaches. - Innovative solutions including use of new technologies to support teaching and learning.

-• Engaging with new learners and audiences of all ages including empowering and mobilising youth, engaging with marginalised communities, and building links with diverse sectors including the private sector.

-• The learning outcomes of GCE/ESD related interventions in both formal, non-formal and informal education with a focus on GCE/ESD approaches that bring about social and behavioural chance for transformative action.
+- Building capacity of teachers, educators and other practitioners at all levels of education, including youth workers and people working in the further education and training / adult and community education sectors. - Supporting whole provider/ whole school/whole of institution approaches. - Innovative solutions including use of new technologies to support teaching and learning. - Engaging with new learners and audiences of all ages including empowering and mobilising youth, engaging with marginalised communities, and building links with diverse sectors including the private sector. - The learning outcomes of GCE/ESD related interventions in both formal, nonformal and informal education with a focus on GCE/ESD approaches that bring about social and behavioural chance for transformative action.

+At least one grant will be awarded for projects focused on GCE/ ESD in the Early Learning and Care sector.